alexhsamuel/fixfmt/cxx/README.md

 # Times

+**Note:** This time functionality is a placeholder, and will be redesigned in the future.

 The tick time formatter formats UTC times represented as `long` ticks since the UNIX epoch (1970-01-01T00:00:00Z).
 A _tick_ is an integral fraction of a second, generally whole seconds, milliseconds, microseconds, or nanoseconds.